heptarch/heptarch.github.io/drafts/demon.md

  dozes---trains delayed by fog---the motley of passengers drowse or read, their newspapers wilting with damp---lamps lit at midday---and even the bronze likeness of George Stephenson, Father of the Railway, that commanding and self-willed presence, is asleep.
- There is a low-pitched boom, muffled by the vapour.
+ There is a low-pitched boom, muffled by vapour.
  The stationmaster turns in his chair, mutters some imprecation, and continues dreaming of rarebit and hot rum.